vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     To use DHCP, leave the networking properties blank.

     **IMPORTANT**: If you set a static IP address for the appliance, use spaces to separate DNS servers.
 Do not use comma separation for DNS servers.

+    The OVA installer checks that the network configuration is valid before it proceeds with deployment of the appliance.

 6. Expand **Registry Configuration** to configure the deployment of vSphere Integrated Containers Registry.